fang-wei-jie/scbms-demo/README.md

 2. Go and find your instance of `php.ini` file, and uncomment the line `extension=gd` by removing the `;` in front.
 If using XAMPP, the file will be in `C:\xampp\php\` on Windows.
 3. Open the database management panel (phpMyAdmin if using XAMPP) and create a new table called **cbscbs**
 4. Download and unzip the code
+5. Use your preffered code editor, and open up the `.env` file in the root directory of the folder.
+Change the value of the `MAIL_USERNAME`, `MAIL_PASSWORD`, `MAIL_FROM_ADDRESS` if using Gmail, else also change `MAIL_HOST`, `MAIL_PORT`, `MAIL_ENCRYPTION` as needed.
+This is used to setup the mail server for sending the password reset email.
+I'd removed my details there because it was my personal mail box.
-5. Start terminal for the folder and start the server by typing `php artisan serve`.
+6. Start terminal for the folder and start the server by typing `php artisan serve`.
 The server should start, with its address displayed in the terminal.
-6. Open the web application from the address shown in the terminal to start exploring.
+7. Open the web application from the address shown in the terminal to start exploring.

 ## Demo Accounts
 - Manager Account `ID: demo@nescm, password: password`